 Distribution operations must be designed for maximum flexibility and scalability so that they can adjust to changing demand regardless of channel or order profile.

 AMRs are optimal forms of automation for distribution centers because they are incredibly flexible, scalable, and can integrate into other forms of fixed automation such as conveyor, ASRSs, sortation systems either initially or when expanding.
 Our AMRs are unique as one single system can be used for discrete order picking, batch picking, case picking, and pallet picking.
 Our broad portfolio of AMRs can handle everything from a single transistor to a 1.5-ton pallet of transistors and everything in between.

 While case picking to pallets is a sweet spot for the PalletTransort 1500, this AMR also is heavily leveraged for other pallet conveyance workflows such as cross-docking, inbound, putaway, and outbound.
 Like the CartConnect 100 and the CartConnect 1500, the Freight1500 can also be used for more simple, value-added workflows like autonomously removing recycling or refuse from the distribution center.

 AMRs can enable automated transport of cases and pallets throughout the distribution center.
 With the integration of Pallet Transfer Stations, AMRs can crossdock pallets from receiving to the shipping area.
 Case and pallet pick operations can be augmented with AMRs from both AS/RS systems as well as racking positions.
 AMRs can also support replenishment of cases and pallets from storage to forward picking locations.

 Want to learn more about how flexible automation can improve productivity in your facility?
-Get started today by contacting the automation experts at Fetch Robotics.
-With the broadest range of AMRs in the industry, we can help you pick, find, track, and move anything from parts to pallets.
+Get started by contacting an automation expert.